The Quintessential Quintuplets: Anime

 A second season was announced in a special event for the first season on May 5, 2019.
 Kaori is replacing Satoshi Kuwabara as the director of the season, and Keiichirō Ōchi is returning to write the scripts.
-Bilbury Animation Studios produced this season.
+Bibury Animation Studios produced this season.
 It was originally scheduled to premiere in October 2020, but due to issues caused by the COVID-19 pandemic, the anime aired from January 8 to March 26, 2021.

 After the second season finished airing, a sequel was announced.
 On April 18, 2021, the sequel was revealed to be a film.
 Masato Jinbo directed the film, with the main staff of the second season returning to reprise their roles.
 It was released in Japan on May 20, 2022.

+On April 1, 2023, during "The Quintessential Quintuplets Special Event 2023", a new anime project, titled The Quintessential Quintuplets ∽, was announced.
+The anime adapts stories that were previously not adapted.
+The project is a two-episode television special that aired on TBS and BS11 from September 2 to 9, 2023, following a three-week theatrical screening on July 14, 2023.
+The special is directed by Yukihiro Miyamoto and animated by Shaft, with Keiichirō Ōchi returning to write the scripts.

+On April 28, 2024, during "The Quintessential Quintuplets 5th Anniversary Event" in Yokohama Arena, another new anime project, titled The Quintessential Quintuplets*, was announced.
+The anime is an original project with the story being drafted by Haruba, and recounts Futaro and the quintuplets' honeymoon trip.
+The project is a second television special that premiered on TBS on December 24, 2024, following a three-week theatrical screening on September 20, 2024.
+The special is directed by Masato Jinbo and animated by Bibury Animation Studios.

 For the first season, Kana Hanazawa, Ayana Taketatsu, Miku Itō, Ayane Sakura, and Inori Minase performed the opening theme song "Quintuplet Feelings" (五等分の気持ち, Gotōbun no Kimochi) as the group The Nakano Family's Quintuplets (中野家の五つ子, Nakano-ke no Itsutsugo), while Aya Uchida performed the ending theme song "Sign".

-For the second season, The Nakano Family's Quintuplets performed the opening theme song "Gotōbun no Katachi" and the ending theme song "Hatsukoi".
-Children's Playground Entertainment licensed the series in Southeast Asia and streamed it on Bilibili.
+For the second season, the Nakano Family's Quintuplets performed the opening theme song "Gotōbun no Katachi" and the ending theme song "Hatsukoi".

+For the side-story special, The Nakano Family's Quintuplets performed the opening theme song "Gotōbun no Mirai" and the ending theme song "Takaramono".

+For the honeymoon special, The Nakano Family's Quintuplets performed the opening theme song "Gotōbun no Egao" and the ending theme song "Memories".